2020 New York's 27th congressional district special election: Endorsee

-Per a Facebook Messenger comment from Erie County Greens: "We did endorse him, but the endorsement was withdrawn after he made several posts on social media that many felt were problematic.
-He is still on the ballot as a Green because there is no way to remove him, but the State Party has stopped assisting/promoting his campaign."

 General election

 Debate

 McMurray and Jacobs participated in a debate on June 9, in which McMurray criticized Jacobs for not standing up to Trump's actions, in particular, Trump's claim that a 75-year-old man injured by police in Buffalo could be an "ANTIFA provocateur".
 McMurray also accused Jacobs of trying to buy the position, lying, and not supporting the Black Lives Matter movement.
 He emphasized his continued positive impact on communities in the area, positioning himself as an alternative to former Republican representatives Chris Collins and Chris Lee, both of whom resigned due to scandals.
 Jacobs criticized McMurray for supporting big government and abortion, which he saw as a poor fit for the conservative values of the district.